ibra-kdbra/Cpp_Projects/Tokenizer_tok/README.md

 | `type`   | One of the `TOK_*` type enums or `-1` (any token)              |
 | `str`    | A zero terminated UTF-8 string or `NULL` (any string)          |

-Returns the index of the first occurance of the token at the same parenthesis level or -1 if not found.
+Returns the index of the first occurrence of the token at the same parenthesis level or -1 if not found.

 ### Match Pattern